findusl/initiative-tracker/README.md

 # Backend

-You can run the backend with the gradle task `:backend:run`
+You can run the backend with the gradle task `:backend:run`.
+You can also deploy it as a docker image using the ktor tasks from the docker plugin.
+You might need to change the docker configuration in `/backend/build.gradle.kts` and set the port forwarding rules as you'd like them.

 # App